Housing Affordability & Ownership

 Homeownership by Race/Ethnicity

 There are racial and ethnic disparities in homeownership across Houston’s three-county area.
-The practice of redlining, combined with other discriminatory yet legal housing policies intent on racial exclusion, led to the systematic exclusion of Black households from homeownership for most of our nation’s history.
+The practice of redlining, combined with other discriminatory yet legal housing policies led to the exclusion of Black households from homeownership for most of our nation’s history.
 Despite the Fair Housing Act of 1968, we continue to see the impacts of these practices today with Black households consistently having the lowest homeownership rates across all geographic areas and years.

-As we saw above, overall homeownership rates tend to be highest in Fort Bend and Montgomery counties and lowest in Harris County, and homeownership rates by race/ethnicity follow the same pattern: Rates for each race/ethnicity are highest in the outlying counties and lowest in Harris County.
-However, homeownership rates for Black and Hispanic households are consistently the lowest regardless of geography, revealing deeper disparities.
+Homeownership rates tend to be highest in Fort Bend and Montgomery counties and lowest in Harris County, and when disaggregated by race/ethnicity tend to follow the same pattern.
+In 2024, homeownership rates for Black, Hispanic, and white residents are highest in the outlying counties compared to Harris County, Texas, and the U.S., overall.
+Except for Asian Americans where homeownership rates are still highest in Fort Bend County but are lowest in Montgomery County.
+However, homeownership rates for Black and Hispanic households are consistently the lowest in every geography, except Montgomery County.

 Nationally and locally, there is a marked decline in Black homeownership.
 Reasons for the decrease in Black homeownership include lack of affordable housing and lower access to credit.
 National research found Black residents were more than twice as likely to receive a subprime loan as white applicants.1